How Challenges Work

 There's more than $1.6 million of funding available for the 2019 Solver Class.
 If you are selected as a Solver, you’ll receive a $10,000 grant from Solve, as well as access to the prize funding below.
 Visit each Challenges page to learn more about prizes.

 However, being a Solver is about much more than prize funding.
 When you join our MIT-backed network, you'll receive 12 months of personalized support with intentional introductions to members of Solve’s cross-sector community.
 Through these connections, you'll build the partnerships needed to accelerate your work, validate your impact and business model, and scale your solution.

 Read about all the transformational benefits of being a Solver.

 What is Solve at MIT?

-Solve at MIT is our flagship annual event held on the MIT campus in Cambridge, MA, bringing together over 300 leaders from the tech industry, business, philanthropy, government, and civil society.
-Solvers and their solutions will be featured on stage, in online and written materials, and through dedicated challenge workshops.
-Solve staff will continue supporting Solvers to match-make partnerships with our community members who will help make Solvers’ solutions a reality.
+Solve at MIT is our flagship annual event held on the MIT campus in Cambridge, MA, bringing together more than 500 cross-sector leaders as well as MIT faculty and students.
+The event will feature Solver teams on stage, in online and written materials, and through dedicated Challenge workshops.